akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/FunctionalDesing.md

 #### 3. Viewing collected data

 - Answer to the look up question appears as an option question - the selected option/options from the list is/are shown as the answer
-E- diting the answer acts the same as an option question
+- Editing the answer acts the same as an option question

 #### 4. Exporting collected data in raw data reports

 Exporting the collected data will happen in 2 ways:

 **1. Using current raw data report structure**
-   - The selected option from the look up question list appears as the answer in the cell
+   - The selected option from the lookup question list appears as the answer in the cell
+     - If the selected option is built from 2 questions ("Name" and "Photo") we will render the answer as a string
-   - Following column will provide data point ID/ instance ID from the selected option (to allow the users to compare two raw data reports and see more details from the referenced form)
+   - Following we will provide the reference information on the source form: data point ID from the selected option (to allow the users to compare two raw data reports and see more details from the referenced form)
    - No more data from the referenced form will be provided

 **2. Combined report** - which brings together information from two self-standing data sets that are connected via the lookup question